Logarithmic Comparison-Based Query Complexity for Fair Division of Indivisible Goods: Query Complexity of MMS+PROP1

 \section{Query Complexity of MMS+PROP1}

-For a constant number of agents with additive valuations, we have already shown that a PROP1 allocation can be found via $O(\log m)$ queries.
-Besides PROP1, MMS is also a well-studied fairness notion in the fair division of indivisible goods.
-In this section, we will provide an algorithm that can achieve PROP1 and $\frac{1}{2}$-MMS simultaneously via $O\left(n^4\log m\right)$ queries, which is shown in Algorithm~\ref{alg:prop1_mms_general}.
+In the previous sections, we have already shown that a PROP1 allocation can be found via $O(\log m)$ queries for a constant number of agents with additive valuations.
+In addition to PROP1, MMS is also a well-studied fairness notion in the fair division of indivisible goods.
+This section provides an algorithm that can achieve PROP1 and $1/2$-MMS simultaneously via $O(n^4\log m)$ queries, which is shown in Algorithm~\ref{alg:prop1_mms_general}.

-Before the detailed descriptions of our algorithm, we first define two types of bundles given by our algorithm.
-We call the bundle $A_k$ in Line~\ref{alg:prop1_mms_part1case1end} and the bundle $A_i$ in Line~\ref{alg:prop1_mms_part2case1end} bundles of the first type and the bundle $A_i$ in Line~\ref{alg:prop1_mms_part3end} bundles of the second type.
+Before the detailed descriptions of our algorithm, we first define two types of bundles that are allocated to the agents during our algorithm.
+We call the bundle $A_k$ in Line~\ref{alg:prop1_mms_part1case1end} and the bundle $A_i$ in Line~\ref{alg:prop1_mms_part2case1end} \emph{large bundle} and the bundle $A_i$ in Line~\ref{alg:prop1_mms_part3end} \emph{normal bundle}.
+A large bundle is a singleton containing a valuable item while a normal bundle may not consist of only one item.

-Similar to Algorithm~\ref{alg:prop1_general}, we perform a multi-round algorithm.
-For each round, according to the set $Q$ of agents not receiving any items and the set $P$ of unallocated items, we first choose an arbitrary agent $k\in Q$ and find a PROP1 and $\frac{1}{2}$-MMS allocation subject to agent $k$'s valuation $u_k$, corresponding to Lines~\ref{alg:prop1_mms_part1begin}-\ref{alg:prop1_mms_part1end} in Algorithm~\ref{alg:prop1_mms_general}.
-In this part, we first use the subroutine \texttt{ItemPartition}$(Q,P)$ defined in Algorithm~\ref{alg:item_partition} to find the partial allocation $\mathcal{B}$ and a set $P'$ of unallocated items whose size is less than $|Q|$.
-Lines~\ref{alg:prop1_mms_part1case1begin}-\ref{alg:prop1_mms_part1case1end} corresponds to the first case where the two most valuable bundles among all bundles in $\mathcal{B}$ and all items in $P'$ are both items in $P'$.
-In this case, we can directly allocate the most valuable item in $P'$ to agent $k$ and restart the main procedure for the remaining items and agents by ignoring all previous bundles of the second type.
-Otherwise, we can run the procedure described in Theorem~\ref{thm:ef1_identical} to obtain an EF1 allocation $\mathcal{C}$ under $u_k$, which is the wanted PROP1 and $\frac{1}{2}$-MMS allocation under valuation $u_k$.
+\paragraph{Overview of Algorithm~\ref{alg:prop1_mms_general}.} Similar to Algorithm~\ref{alg:prop1_general}, we perform a multi-round algorithm.
+In each round, according to the set $Q$ (agents without receiving any items) and the set $P$ (unallocated items), we first select an arbitrary agent $k\in Q$ and find a PROP1 and $1/2$-MMS allocation subject to agent $k$'s valuation $u_k$, corresponding to the first phase of Algorithm~\ref{alg:prop1_mms_general} (Lines~\ref{alg:prop1_mms_part1begin}-\ref{alg:prop1_mms_part1end}).
+In this process, we invoke subroutine $\ItemPartition(Q,P)$ defined in Algorithm~\ref{alg:prop1_identical} to find the partial allocation $\mathcal{B}$ and a set $P'$ of unallocated items whose size is less than the number of remaining agents in $Q$, i.e., $|Q|$.
+If the two most valuable items of $P'$ are more valuable than any bundle in $\mathcal{B}$, then we can directly allocate the most valuable item in $P'$ to agent $k$ and restart the main procedure for the remaining items and agents by ignoring all previous normal bundles (corresponding to Lines~\ref{alg:prop1_mms_part1case1begin}-\ref{alg:prop1_mms_part1case1end}).
+We remark that the singleton allocated satisfies PROP1+$1/2$-MMS.
+Otherwise, we can run the procedure described in~\Cref{thm:ef1_identical} to obtain an EF1 allocation $\mathcal{C}$ under $u_k$, which is the target PROP1 and $1/2$-MMS allocation under valuation $u_k(\cdot)$.